autowarefoundation/autoware-documentation/docs/design/autoware-architecture/sensing/data-types/radar-data/reference-implementations/device-driver.md

 ## Interface for radar devices

-The radar driver converts the communication data from radars to ROS2 topics.
+The radar driver converts the communication data from radars to ROS 2 topics.
 The following communication types are considered:

 - CAN